funkhousr/d3p/README.md

 ## Create a Presentation

-d3p does not need to be installed.
-Just create a folder for each new presentation, clone from `bower` and start with the provided template:
+Install **d3p** with npm:

-    mkdir talk && cd talk
+    npm install d3p

-    bower install d3p
+Create a new presentation:

-    cp -R bower_components/d3p/template/* .
+    d3p new talk

-    open index.html
+This will create a folder named `talk`, install d3p using bower and copy the basic presentation template for you.

 ## Presentation